 ) detailing how health practitioners can proactively address family violence including child abuse.

-In response to the MoH’s demand for action MidCentral DHB (Palmerston North Hospital and Horowhenua Health Centre) have taken the following actions:
+In response to the MoH’s demand for action MidCentral (Palmerston North Hospital and Horowhenua Health Centre) have taken the following actions:

-Placing MidCentral DHB as a firm and committed member of the wider caring community by appointing a dedicated family violence intervention project manager who provides:
+Placing MidCentral as a firm and committed member of the wider caring community by appointing a dedicated family violence intervention project manager who provides:

 - Monthly training on the signs and symptoms of abuse and what actions should be taken once abuse has been diagnosed and/or disclosed

 - Ensuring that organisational policies and departmental procedures are applied to practice by way of audit/evaluation and education